Fryuni/easygoogle/README.md

     app_dir='.', # Path to create subdir '.credentials' and store credentials files.
 Defaults to current working directory manualScopes=[], # Manually defined scopes for authorization.
-Used in Single Sign-On with servers that support OAuth authentication hostname='localhost', # Where to open authentication flow server port=8080, # Which port to open authentication flow server in )
+Used in Single Sign-On with servers that support OAuth authentication hostname='localhost', # Where to open authentication flow server port=None, # Which port to open authentication flow server in.
+Defaults to a random available port auth_mode=easygoogle.AUTH.BROWSER, # Select authorization flow to be used in case of missing authorized credentials.
+    # Options are available on easygoogle.AUTH namespace:
+    # BROWSER -> Open the authorization page on default browser
+    # SILENTLY -> Shows the authorization link on stdout, but do not open browser automatically
+    # CONSOLE -> Shows the authorization link on stdout, but do not open browser automatically, and asks for authorization code on stdin
+)

+# To use the application default credentials from gcloud sdk
+user = easygoogle.oauth2.default()

 # Build API as the authenticated user
 api = user.get_api(
     apiname # API identifier
-)
+    version=None, # API version.
+Defaults to primary version on Google Discovery Docs )
 ```